squinn95/Final-Year-Project-Predictive-Toolkit/src/README.md

-All of your source code (and other program resources) should be placed in this sub-directory.
+All of my project code is contained in the code.zip file.